 Hamilton’s coaching career began at Austin Peay State University where he served as a graduate assistant from 1971-73 and then as a full-time assistant from 1973-74.
 The Governors won back-to-back Ohio Valley Championships in Hamilton’s last two seasons at the school.
 Hamilton recruited and coached James “Fly” Williams, the 1974 conference Player of the Year and two-time all-conference selection.
-Williams was a two-time consensus All-America in 1973 and 1974, the only two-time All-America in school history.
+Williams was a two-time consensus All-American in 1973 and 1974, the only two-time All-America in school history.
 The Governors won the OVC Championship and played in the NCAA Tournament in 1973.

 Hamilton’s legacy extends across the nation as eight of his former assistant coaches have moved on to become head coaches at the Division I level.
-Included on the list are Corey Williams (Stetson), Tim Carter (South Carolina State), Andy Enfield (Southern California), Tony Sheals (Virginia Union), Dwight Freeman, Randy Lee, Dickey Nutt (Southeast Missouri), John Phillips and Bill Self (Kansas).
+Included on the list are Corey Williams (Stetson), Tim Carter (South Carolina State), Andy Enfield (Southern California), Tony Sheals (Virginia Union), Dwight Freeman, Randy Lee, Dickey Nutt (Southeast Missouri), John Phillips (Tulsa) and Bill Self (Kansas).